Meeks Avenue Historic District

-Meeks Avenue Historic District is a national historic district located at Muncie, Delaware County, Indiana, USA.
+Meeks Avenue Historic District is a national historic district located at Muncie, Indiana, USA.
 It encompasses 25 contributing buildings in a predominantly residential section of Muncie.
 The district developed between about 1904 and 1939, and includes notable examples of Bungalow / American Craftsman style architecture.
 A notable building is a service station constructed in 1939.

 It was added to the National Register of Historic Places in 1999.